microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-11.md

 ## Tips

+- Use the Apache JMeter test script `quick_test.jmx` to set up the Load Test to call your test plan
+- Set the following Load Test environment variables
+  - domain: `<web-app-name>.azurewebsites.net`
+  - protocol: https
+  - throughput_per_engine: 100
+  - max_response_type: 500
+  - ramp_up_time: 0
+  - duration_in_sec: 120
+  - path: `api/rungame`
 - You may want to disable to Notification Logic App so you don't get a bunch of emails while you are running your load tests.
 - You may want to build a dashboard in the Azure portal that collects some telemetry data from across your solution into one place.
 Can you build a dashboard that includes
-  - Web app # of requests,
+  - Web app # of requests
-  - Web app average response times,
+  - Web app average response times
-  - game run duration, SQL DTUs,
+  - game run duration, SQL DTUs
-  - Logic Apps Actions Completed,
+  - Logic Apps Actions Completed
   - Event Grid Published Events
 - Check out this sample dashboard